tichx/octostore/JupyterNotebookFlow.md

    ![images-local-dashboard](_assets/JupyterNotebookFlow/step4.png)
    > Under the "Experiment" tab, she will find 5 runs that she just finished.

+**Questions about this step**
+- MLflow is a great starter - but I am a bit worried here.
+Jupyter is 100x bigger than MLFlow, could we start with that first?

 5. After several iterations, she's satisfied with the model.
 Now she wants to push the project into her GitHub repo so that she can continue working on her laptop when she's back to home.

+**Questions about this step**
+- This is a big step and we need to smooth it.
+Let's say they started with CCDS, how do we move up from there?
+Is there a VERY simple way we could help them bridge?
+Could be a script?

 6. She creates a new  GitHub repo using the __"Machine Learning Project Template"__, a special template made exclusive for ML projects.
 It will help set this repo's project structure (by following [Cookiecutter Data Science template](https://drivendata.github.io/cookiecutter-data-science/)) and the tracking server.

    ![image-new-ml-project-from-github](_assets/JupyterNotebookFlow/step6.png)

+**Questions about this step**
+- This could be super powerful if we allowed you to run a script to "promote" a directory UP to a CCDS format.

 7. She clones the new repo to local computer.
 She adds the notebook and mlflow folder to the repo, commit, and push to remote.

+**Questions about this step**
+- This feels backwards to me - they're alreday working locally, couldn't we instead push it up?
+- I just don't like the idea of pulling down - it just feels backwards.

 8. The new hosted metastore services (octostore) in GitHub can read the tracking data from mlflow folder, environment from ```requirements.txt```, (other artifacts to add).

+**Questions about this step**
+- Shouldn't be necessary - let's make sure folks are using Pipenv files.

 9. From the GitHub repo, she can see all the previous local run metrics/results from the Insights tab.
       - Under __Insights__ tab, she will find the highlights of 200 runs tracked by MLflow visualized here for a quick glance.